 What does that all mean to you?
 Well, many things.
 But what stands out for me is that they are a great fit for the new way of selling.
 How good is that?
 Let me explain:

 - They are hungry for information.
 Millennials grew up in the age of websites and social networking.
-They cannot put their phones down looking for the latest news, trends and data that solves their questions and supports their ideas.
-But they are not only hungry for information – they are desperate for finding missing information that helps them to make sense of their compex world.
+They cannot put their phones down looking for the latest news, trends and data that solve their questions and supports their ideas.
+But they are not only hungry for information – they are desperate to find missing information that helps them to make sense of their complex world.

-- Share but be quick.
+- Share, but be quick.
 Millennials are curious, but they are also quite busy and always shifting from one activity to another.
-Holding them longer than they want to, will bore them especially if they have to listen to non relevant information.
-They will the scour Internet to learn more about what you are trying to sell to them so they aren’t caught in any surprises that they might not like.
+Holding them longer than they want to, will bore them, especially if they have to listen to non-relevant information.
+They will then source Internet to learn more about what you are trying to sell to them so they aren’t caught in any surprises that they might not like.
 Be a step ahead of them and show you have done your homework.

 - Get more stakeholders involved.
-Where as previous generations prefer to show authority and at times made decisions on their own, the Millennial doesn’t like that at all.
-They feel comfortable to connect with peers and ask opions.
-In the new way of selling you want more involvement of people in the customer’s buying group.
+Whereas previous generations preferred to show authority and at times, made decisions on their own, the Millennial doesn’t like that at all.
+They feel comfortable connecting with peers and ask opinions.
+In the new way of selling, you want more involvement of people in the customer’s buying group.
 Your suggestion will not fall on deaf ears.

 - Act like a Guide and Advisor.
-They have bosses too who can open doors to next career steps.
+They have bosses, too, who can open doors to the next career steps.
 Millenials will grab any opportunity to make them grow.
 Help them see risks they didn’t recognize before and build business cases for change together.